yl-ang/tp/docs/team/halpfrog.md

       * Will also allow them to check if any of the fields were incorrectly entered.
     * Highlights
       * This command changes the way users can interact with LibTask, making it more efficient for librarians who have to do similar work repeatedly.
-      * Hard to implement with the original idea of using arrow keys to navigate the previous commands as Javafx tends to eat up all function keys.
+      * Hard to implement with the original idea of using arrow keys to navigate the previous commands as Javafx tends to consume all function keys.
 To work around this I decided to use the `u` key as it was a key that was least likely to cause conflicts with other features
       * It was also the only feature that would edit the CommandBox which required additional work to implement.
-It required the help of Yong Liang who was working on the GUI to learn which functions under the UI was responsible for updating the CommandBox so that it would update properly.
       * Credits
         * Worked with [Ang Yong Liang](http://github.com/yl-ang) to make sure that the previous command would show up in the CommandBox.